hero image

 Menu Display

-Public Management Concentration
+Public and Nonprofit Management Concentration

 100% Online NASPAA-Accredited MPA Program

-As an integral part of the Public Administration graduate degree, the Public Management concentration focuses on challenging students to explore pragmatic and ethical implications of contemporary approaches to public economics, nonprofit management, and managing diverse organizations in an increasingly integrated global public sector.
+As an integral part of the Public Administration graduate degree, the Public and Nonprofit Management concentration focuses on challenging students to explore pragmatic and ethical implications of contemporary approaches to public economics, nonprofit management, and managing diverse organizations in an increasingly integrated global public sector.

 Why Choose the Marist Public Management Graduate Degree Program

-The Public Management graduate program teaches new management methods to help solve real-world governance and policy issues and policy issues.
+The Public and Nonprofit Management graduate program teaches new management methods to help solve real-world governance and policy issues and policy issues.
 At a time when governments and non-profits at all levels are expected to do more with less, good management is essential.
 MPA courses are designed to address issues central to government and nonprofit organizations worldwide.

-The Master's in Public Management program provides students with the chance to address practical real-world challenges using, skills and knowledge gained throughout their studies.
+The Master's in Public and Nonprofit Management program provides students with the chance to address practical real-world challenges using, skills and knowledge gained throughout their studies.
 The program focuses on preparing career-track professionals with the management, analytical and leadership skills needed to assume professional roles in organizations across the public, private, government, and non-profit sectors.

-An Online Public Management Masters Program
+An Online Public and Nonprofit Management Masters Program

-The MPA in Public Management master's degree is available through Marist College's 100% online curriculum.
+The MPA in Public and Nonprofit Management master's degree is available through Marist College's 100% online curriculum.
 The online course structure is designed for professionals working in the government and non-profit sectors looking to earn their degree through a full or part-time master's degree program.
 Through virtual classrooms, students are provided with the fundamentals of public management including, policy analysis and evaluation, financial management, economics, fiscal policy, public policy, and administration as it pertains to the MPA focus.

-Contact us to learn more about the Marist College Master's in Public Management concentration.
+Contact us to learn more about the Marist College Master's in Public and Nonprofit Management concentration.
 The Marist MPA degree offers exciting educational experiences that prepares students to be able to apply directly for careers in government, private, and nonprofit sectors.

 Loading contact form...

-MPA Public Management Concentration Online Courses
+MPA Public and Nonprofit Management Concentration Online Courses

 The Economics in the Public Sector course provides students with an overview of the U.S. economy, the major categories of public expenditures, and the main methods used to finance these expenditures.